top of page

 WILL I HAVE TO GET IN THE WATER?

 Parents do not get in the pool for lessons however we encourage parents to sit poolside and cheer on their little ones, as you're their support team.
 At the end of the session, if you have a pool near Glen Mills I would be happy to do a home lesson and practice in your pool.
-Jersey Shore families I would be happy to work with you the last week of lessons with you and your child.

 Our research shows that parents often find it too difficult to be objective and effective teachers in the water.
 Which is exactly why we are here to help your little one master their ISR Self-Rescue® Skills.